 AI for Personal Trainers

-AI for Personal Trainers: How to Automate Your Practice with OpenClaw
+AI for Personal Trainers: How to Automate Your Practice with Claude Code

 Most personal trainers got into the industry to coach people — not to spend their evenings writing workout plans, chasing clients for check-ins, and juggling schedules.
 Here's how to get that time back.